OTDZ/SortManager/README.md

     }
 ```

-##### Used the recursive function inOrderTraversal to retrieve the elements in the binary tree in a sorted manner.
+##### I used the recursive function inOrderTraversal to retrieve the elements in the binary tree in a sorted manner.
 ```java
     public int inOrderTraversal(Node current, int[] sortedArray, int index){
         if (current != null){